Merry Men: Modern additions

 Several modern adaptations add a member to the group who is a Moor or Saracen.
-This began with the 1984–86 television series Robin of Sherwood, which includes the character Nasir (portrayed by Mark Ryan), a former hashshashin who joins the Merry Men.
-The character influenced the writers of the 1989–94 BBC TV children's series Maid Marian and Her Merry Men, which features the black character Barrington (portrayed by Danny John Jules).
+This began with the 1984–1986 television series Robin of Sherwood, which includes the character Nasir (portrayed by Mark Ryan), a former hashshashin who joins the Merry Men.
+The character influenced the writers of the 1989–1994 BBC TV children's series Maid Marian and Her Merry Men, which features the black character Barrington (portrayed by Danny John Jules).
 1991's Robin Hood: Prince of Thieves includes the Moor Azeem (portrayed by Morgan Freeman).
+Jamie Foxx portrayed Yahya ibn Umar, a version of Little John, in the 2018 film Robin Hood.